JohnSilentHill/fakeshot_roulette/README.md

 # Boring things

-- For debug, you can use the `debug` command when it is **your turn** after starting the game.
-This isn't accessible on the main menu because it displays information regarding the current gamestate.
-I'm not sure it would have any use elsewhere.

 - This project is highly WIP and you can view the roadmap below to get a general idea as to the progress so far. <br/>
 Feel free to fork and create pull requests as you please.
 If you are more experienced with Python, please do take a look. <br/>